 The receipt email should be separate from the thank you email and easily searchable.
 That means you should add the word “receipt” to the subject line of the email to make it easier to retrieve later.
 You can also upsell, cross-sell or tell customers more about your company right on the receipt.

 Email #7: Satisfaction Survey

-There’s no better way to improve customer service (and marketing) than asking your customers about their experience with you.
+There’s no better way to improve your customer service and marketing than asking your customers about their experience with you.
 A few days after purchase, send an email asking for feedback through a survey.

-This will do two things: show that you’re serious about customer service, and allow you to collect valuable feedback about your fulfillment process.
-If you’re a little more advanced, ask for a referral from people who rate you highly, and contact the people who had a negative experience to find out how you can improve.
+This will do two things: show that you’re serious about customer service and allow you to collect valuable feedback about your fulfillment process.
+If you’d like to take it a step further, ask for a referral from people who rate you highly, and contact the people who had a negative experience to find out how you can improve.